Personalized Interpretable Classification: Introduction

 In short, the main contributions of this paper can be summarized as follows:

-\begin{itemize} \item We make a first step towards formally introducing the problem of personalized interpretable classification. \item We present a greedy algorithm to identify a personalized rule for each individual test sample.
-To the best of our knowledge, this is the first piece of work that creates a personalized interpretable classification model in terms of logical rules. \item We conduct a series of experiments to demonstrate the necessity, feasibility and advantages of such a personalized interpretable classifier. \end{itemize}
+\begin{itemize} \item We make a first step towards formally introducing the problem of personalized interpretable classification.
+The main benefit of such personalized predictions is the capability of identifying more interpretable rules for test samples. \item We present efficient algorithms to identify a personalized rule for each individual test sample.
+To the best of our knowledge, this is the first piece of work that creates a personalized interpretable classification model in terms of logical rules. \item We conduct a series of experiments to demonstrate the necessity, feasibility and advantages of such a personalized interpretable classifiers. \end{itemize}

 The remaining parts of this paper are organized as follows: Section 2 discusses existing research efforts that are closely related to our formulation and algorithm.
-Section 3 presents the problem formulation on personalized interpretable classification and a greedy algorithm that can fulfill this task.
+Section 3 presents the problem formulation on personalized interpretable classification and algorithms that can fulfill this task.
 Section 4 shows the experimental results and Section 5 concludes the paper.

-\section{related work}
+\section{Related work}

 In Section \ref{sec:2.1}, we provide a summarization on rule-based interpretable classification algorithms.
 In Section \ref{sec:2.2}, we present a discussion on existing personalized classification algorithms.
 In Section \ref{sec:2.3}, we give a brief review on learning algorithms that try to explain an individual prediction of a third-party classifier.